 "People should be helped to receive visas for long term or multiple visas.
 It will enable them to travel to Pakistan easily.
 However, it would be very good if everyone is given permission to cross the boundary without any document as they did in the past."
-[P121, 35 years old, Male, Member of Chamber of Commerce, Jalalabad, Nangarhar]
+[P121, 35 years old, Male, 16 years of education, Executive Director, Pashtun, PAJCCI, Jalalabad, Nangarhar]

 "In the border region, there should be Pakistani Consulate to issue visas to local residents."
-[P32, 33 years old, Female, Provincial Official, Gardiz, Paktia]
+[P32, 33 years old, Female, 14 years education, Provincial Official, Tajik, Ministry of Women Affairs, Gardiz, Paktia]

 "The changes have been positive, and people are happy about the border being open 24/7."
-[P2, 26 years old, Female, Employee of Immigration Affairs Department, Jalalabad, Nangarhar]
+[P2, 26, Female, 14 years, Employee of Immigration Affairs Department, Pashtun, Ministry of Immigration Affairs, Jalalabad, Nangarhar]

 "People living in the border area have same religion, culture and traditions, so there was no need to put a barbed wire, it prevented people's interactions, I request to remove the barbed wire and leave the border free, so people can cross and travel easily."
-[P91, 35 years old, Male, Information and Cultural Affairs employee, Tanai, Khost]
+[P91, 35 years old, Male, 16 years, Director of Information and Cultural Affairs, Pashtun, Ministry of Information and Culture, Tanai, Khost]